 Seventh grader Tess Dobson’s mother is bi-polar and her little brother is deaf.
 Things look grim when her mother uproots them to take over a run down ice cream store in Schenectady, NY where they live in a retirement home.
-Is it true that “Ice cream warms the heart, no matter what the weather?” or will this latest get rich scheme fail? [chapter book, ages 9-12]
+Is it true that “Ice cream warms the heart, no matter what the weather?” or will this latest get rich scheme fail? [middle grade, ages 9-12]

 Arlene on the Scene by Carol Liu

 Arlene is a nine-year-old spunky, “can-do” kid that is determined to run for student government even though, technically, she’s one grade too young.
 That doesn’t stop her!
 What is more remarkable is that nothing stops her, not even CMT or Charcot-Marie-Tooth disease, which affects 2.6 million people around the world.
 It’s a nerve disorder that can affect physical movement.
 In Arlene’s case, she needs to wear special braces on her legs to help support them.
-This is a heart warming chapter book that has the reader rooting for Arlene as well as seeing life through the eyes of a child who doesn’t let physical barriers or special needs slow her down. [chapter book, ages 8-12]
+This is a heartwarming chapter book that has the reader rooting for Arlene as well as seeing life through the eyes of a child who doesn’t let physical barriers or special needs slow her down. [middle grade, ages 8-12]

 Hot Issues, Cool Choices: Facing Bullies, Peer Pressure, Popularity and Put-Downs by Sandra McLeod Humphrey